pnpm/pnpm/examples/monorepo/README.md

 The `link-local` config makes `pnpm` symlink local dependencies and convert them to semver dependencies before publish.
 More details about this option at: [usage in monorepos](../../docs/recipes/usage-in-monorepos.md)

-**store-path = ~/.store**

-This makes `pnpm` use a global store.
-Packages in monorepos usually have a big set of common dependencies.
-A common store will keep all the dependencies in one place, giving a huge boost to the installation time.
-More details about shared stores [here](../../docs/recipes/shared-store.md).

 **save-exact = false**

 Specifying a `save-exact` config in the root of your monorepo is not obligatory but a good thing.